This lesson is in the early stages of development (Alpha version)

 On the login node, this script printed output to the terminal – but now, when qstat shows the job has finished, nothing was printed to the terminal.

 Cluster job output is typically redirected to a file in the directory you launched it from.
-Use ls to find and read the file.
+Use ls to find and cat to read the file.

 Customising a Job